 Scheme of arrangement

 Objective.
-The objective of a scheme of arrangement is for a company to restructure its debt and/or equity by making a binding compromise or arrangement with its creditors and/or shareholders.
-Although it is not strictly an insolvency procedure, it is frequently used in this context.
+Under a scheme of arrangement, a company can restructure its debt and/or equity by entering into a binding compromise or arrangement with creditors and/or shareholders.
+Although not strictly an insolvency procedure, schemes of arrangement are frequently used in this context.
 A scheme is available to both solvent and insolvent Bermuda companies.

 The court must be satisfied that the:

-If there are no objections to the scheme, the court will generally accept that it is fair on the basis that the requisite majorities have approved it.
-A copy of the sanction order must be:
+If there are no objections to the scheme, the court will generally accept that it is fair on the basis that it has been approved by a requisite majority.
+To be effective, a copy of the sanction order must be:

-Delivered to the Registrar of Companies for the scheme to be effective.
+Delivered to the Registrar of Companies for the scheme.

 Annexed to any copies of the company's memorandum of association issued subsequent to the order.

 Supervision and control.
-This depends on whether the company is insolvent:
+This depends on the company's solvency:

 Solvent: the company's ordinary management is in place and normal principles of corporate governance apply.

 Length of procedure.
-The scheme's duration will depend on the:
+The scheme's duration varies depending on the following: